cephasteom/bytestep/README.md

 TODO:
-* fix progress bar
+Musts:
+* bug: when recording loops round, sustained notes are cut short
+* make some music / sound design
 * cc interface

-* bug: when recording loops round, sustained notes are cut short
-* opacity of note based on amp
+Nice to haves once proven useful:
 * settings modal - with interference and cellular automata
-* make some music / sound design
-* interference
 * sync to DAW
 * transpose up and down octave